 Track I (102 credits) – eight terms of coursework (three pre-professional terms and five professional terms) for applicants with previous bachelor's degrees in disciplines other than architecture, or those students with coursework in architecture who are honing their skills through the integration of structural and environmental systems in their designs.
 Track I students start in the summer term, in June, unless they have been granted advanced placement during the program placement and transfer credit evaluation.
 Students in Track I join the Track II sequence after up to three semesters – summer, fall and spring – of pre-professional coursework.

 Track II (60 credits) – five terms of coursework for applicants with previous bachelor's degrees in architecture with portfolios that show their experience in architectural design that includes the ability to manipulate structural and environmental systems that reinforce their design ideas.
-Track II starts in June with a community design and build summer studio semester, continues through fall and spring, and concludes with a research and design thesis which is completed in two terms (summer and fall, or fall and spring).
-Thesis focuses on individual research leading to expertise in their topic through a design exploration that builds on coursework, experience and personal vision.
+Track II starts in June with a Community Build summer studio semester, continues through fall and spring, and concludes with research and design thesis courses in the subsquent summer and fall.
 Track II students complete the equivalent of Track I pre-professional requirements prior to entering Track II, or occasionally may complete remaining Track I requirements while enrolled in the Track II program.

 MassArt's M.Arch Program Coordinator evaluates all applicants to the M.Arch Track I (pre-professional and professional coursework) and Track II (professional coursework) programs for placement into the appropriate track and for transfer credit or course waivers towards advanced placement.
 For more information and to submit documentation for this evaluation, see placement and transfer evaluation.